HaniiAtef/Regularization-by-Denoising-RED/README.md

   - **Description:**
     The trained CNN model without bias terms.
 This model offers an alternative denoising approach, potentially affecting the model's performance and generalization.

-### 📁 helper_functions

-**Description:**
-Contains utility functions that are commonly used across different modules of the project.
-These functions facilitate tasks such as data preprocessing, evaluation metrics calculation, and visualization.

-**Contents:**
-- `helper_functions.py`
-  - **Purpose:**
-    A collection of helper functions for image processing and algorithm execution, including functions for loading images, calculating PSNR, and visualizing results.
-  - **Usage:**
-    - Import necessary functions in your scripts or notebooks to streamline your workflow.

 ### 📁 Pre_trained